Enrichment of the nonconforming virtual element method with singular functions: Introduction

 The method presented in this paper can be extended to more general problems, such as linear and nonlinear elasticity problems.
 The extension to the three dimension VEM is straightforward, thanks to the nonconforming structure of the space; see~\cite{cangianimanzinisutton_VEMconformingandnonconforming}.

 The enriched virtual element method is based on two main ingredients: local stabilizations and projections onto bulk and face enriched polynomial spaces.
 We develop the analysis of the method for arbitrary polynomial order.
+We point put that the analysis of the stabilization of the method is still at an embryonic stage.
+In fact, we are able to provide an explicit stabilization assuming that the method is enriched with functions that are not ``too singular''; for instance, we are still not able to provide an explicit stabilization for singular functions arising from, e.g., slit domains.
+Moreover, we prove the lower stability bound under a strong assumption related to inverse estimates in enriched polynomial spaces.
+Importantly, we provide practical stabilizations, which lead to optimal convergence rate in the numerical experiments.

-Importantly, we mention that there are two families of VEM: conforming and nonconforming.
+Importantly, for the approximation of solutions to elliptic problems in primal formulation, we mention that there are two main families of the VEM: conforming and nonconforming VEMs.
 For technical reasons, it appears that the latter family is more suited to the enrichment we are going to present.
-This is a relevant fact, for the nonconforming VEM is equivalent to Hybrid-High order methods and Hybridizable Discontinuos Galerkin; see, e.g., \cite{bridging_HHOandHDG, di2019hybrid, di2018discontinuous}.
+This is a relevant fact, for the nonconforming VEM has strong links with the Hybrid-High order (HHO) methods and Hybridizable Discontinuous Galerkin method; see, e.g., \cite{bridging_HHOandHDG, di2019hybrid, di2018discontinuous}, and~\cite{yemm2021design} where the ideas underlying enriched non-conforming methods, like the ncVEM, have been adapted to the HHO setting.
 Thus, the proposed enrichment goes beyond the scope of the nonconforming VEM and could be investigated in other settings as well.

 \paragraph*{Structure of the paper.} In Section~\ref{section:problem}, we present the model problem and recall regularity results for elliptic partial differential equations on polygonal domain: we focus on the case, where the singularities attain at the corner of the domain.
 We devote Section~\ref{section:VEM} to the design of the enriched virtual element method.
 Its theoretical analysis is the topic of Section~\ref{section:error_analysis}.
 Here, we also discuss some generalizations of the method.
 The theoretical results are validated by several numerical experiments in Section~\ref{section:NR}, including an orthonormalization procedure dramatically trimming the ill-conditioning of the final system.
 We draw some conclusions in Section~\ref{section:conclusions} and provide the implementation details in Appendices~\ref{appendix:implementation}, \ref{appendix:implementation2}, and~\ref{appendix:Laplacian-polynomial}.